CraftWork7/ansible-rk9-kickstart-poc/README.md

-The playbook on this project will turn an existing Rocky 9 linux machine into a kickstart server.
+The playbook on this project will turn an existing Rocky 9 linux machine into a kickstart server provigind pxe boot (BIOS only).

 Tested on Rocky 9.4 with Ansible 2.14.14